 - 1 to 2 Thai chili peppers , minced (depending on how spicy you want things)

-- 1 cup green lentils , sorted/picked over and rinsed/drained
+- 1 cup dried green lentils , picked over (remove and discard any rocks, foreign objects and imperfect lentils), rinsed and drained

 - 2 teaspoons garam masala